 the city, the occluded land.

-All poems on this post: © Jenni Daiches
+Poetry in this post: © Jenni Daiches

 Published with the permission of Jenni Daiches